next-book/dev-book/content/conclusion.md

 I would not be one of those who will foolishly drive a nail into mere lath and plastering; such a deed would keep me awake nights.
 Give me a hammer, and let me feel for the furring.
 Do not depend on the putty.
-Drive a nail home and clinch it so faithfully that you can wake up in the night and think of your work with satisfaction⁠—a work at which you would not be ashamed to invoke the Muse.
+Drive a nail home and clinch it so faithfully that you can wake up in the night and think of your work with satisfaction—a work at which you would not be ashamed to invoke the Muse.
 So will help you God, and so only.
 Every nail driven should be as another rivet in the machine of the universe, you carrying on the work.</p>
 <p>Rather than love, than money, than fame, give me truth.